wp-plugins/evarisk/include/lib/odtPhpLibrary/zip/pclzip/readme.txt

       replacement of the file, even if a  newer version of the file exists.
       Note that today if a file with the same name already exists but is older it will be replaced by the extracted one.
-    - Improve PclZipUtilOption()
+    - Improve digiPclZipUtilOption()
     - Support of zip archive with trailing bytes.
-Before 2.2, PclZip checks that the central directory structure is the last data in the archive.
-Crypt encryption/decryption of zip archive put trailing 0 bytes after decryption.
-PclZip is now supporting this.
+Before 2.2, digiPclZip checks that the central directory structure is the last data in the archive.
+Crypt encryption/decryption of zip archive put trailing 0 bytes after decryption. digiPclZip is now supporting this.

   Version 2.1 :
     - Add the ability to abort the extraction by using a user callback function.